drand/tlock/README.md

 ## tlock: Timelock Encryption/Decryption Made Practical

-tlock gives you time based encryption and decryption capabilities using a Drand network.
+tlock gives you time based encryption and decryption capabilities by relying on a [drand](https://drand.love/) threshold network.
 It's also a Go library.

 Our timelock encryption system relies on an unchained drand network.
 Currently, the only publicly available one is the League of Entropy Testnet.

-However, it should soon also be available on the LoE Mainnet.
+However, it should soon also be available on the League's Mainnet.

 Working endpoints to access it are, for example:
 - https://pl-us.testnet.drand.sh/